 The Public Policy PhD Program curriculum requires students to:

-- Complete a set of core public policy course requirements: Political Economy of Public Policy, Ethics of Public Policy, Microeconomics
+- Complete a set of core public policy course requirements: Political Economy of Public Policy, Social Choice and the Political Economy of Policy Making, Microeconomics

 - Complete disciplinary concentration and research methodology requirements, including sub-field requirements, in one of the following areas: Economics, Political Science, Psychology or Sociology